arthur-accenture/front-end-template/readme.md

-# Front End Playground
+# Front End Template
-A template for a front end playground.
+A template for a front end project.
 ## Installation
 run `npm install`